Thomasvdw/ProgProject/README.md

 - The Open PV Project;
 - Census Population data;
-- Solar radiation data from NREL.
+- Solar radiation data from NREL;
+- US.json from Mike Bostock.

 Images from: